MESAlumniAssn/docs/docs/index.md

 It is therefore imperative that any new or changing features are accurately documented so that there is a smooth handover to new project personnel.

+### **What this documentation is**

+- A guide to set up all the projects
+- A means to understand all the project and user workflows

+### **What this documentation is not**

+- A tutorial for the different languages and frameworks used in the project
+- A detailed code walk-through

 ## **Technology Stack**

 ### **Frontend**